second-state/blog/content/post/20200529-why-rust-en.md

 ---

 The Rust programming language is gaining popularity amongst developers.
 For 5 years in a row, it is voted as the most beloved programming language in the world.
-In the most [recent 2020 survey](https://stackoverflow.blog/2020/05/27/2020-stack-overflow-developer-survey-results/)of 65,000 developers, Rust was beloved by a stunning 86.1% of developers.
+In the most [recent 2020 survey](https://stackoverflow.blog/2020/05/27/2020-stack-overflow-developer-survey-results/) of 65,000 developers, Rust was beloved by a stunning 86.1% of developers.
 Being loved by developers is a leading indicator that Rust is on the path of mass adoption.
 It is entering a positive feedback cycle of more developers, more libraries, better tools, larger talent pool, more adoption, and then more developers.
 Indeed, Rust is already one of the fastest growing programming languages in the world.

 ![](/images/20200529-rust-01.jpg)